 Eberhard L. Faber Class of 1915 Memorial Lecture and Colloquium

 Each year, the Program in European Cultural Studies invites a distinguished scholar of European culture and society to Princeton for a two-day visit.
-The scholar delivers the program’s most prestigious public lecture, the Eberhard L. Faber Class of 1915 Memorial Lecture in European Cultural Studies, and also participates in a colloquium over a meal with ECS certificate students.
-Participation in an Eberhard L. Faber Class of 1915 Memorial Lecture and Colloquium is a requirement for completion of the ECS certificate, and students are encouraged to fulfill the requirement during the junior year.
+The scholar delivers the program’s most prestigious public lecture, the Eberhard L. Faber Class of 1915 Memorial Lecture in European Cultural Studies, and also participates in a colloquium over a meal with students.
+Participation in an Eberhard L. Faber Class of 1915 Memorial Lecture and Colloquium is required for the ECS certificate, and can be used to fulfill the lecture requirement for the European Studies Minor.
+Students are encouraged to fulfill this requirement during their junior year.

 - Esra Akcan (Cornell University), “Partitions of Europe and Healing Spaces of Expulsion” (November 21, 2022) poster